StreamElements/docs/docs/chatbot/commands/default/songrequest.md

 ---
 id: songrequest
+title: Using the !songrequest Command to Add Media
 sidebar_label: "!songrequest"
 description: "Learn how to use the !songrequest command to add songs to your StreamElements mediarequest queue."
+tags:
+  - chatbot
+  - commands
+  - media
+  - song request
+  - engagement
 keywords:
 - songrequest
 - song request